Skip to content

 Split monthly savings across goals.

-Allocate monthly savings across emergency fund, short-term goals, and long-term investing.
-Shows cash per pot from the values you enter.
+Allocate monthly savings across an emergency fund, short-term goals, and long-term investing — see the cash that flows into each pot.

 What this tool does